superman108/Housing-Market-Forecast/README.md

 <br>
 <div align="justify">

 This study develops a model to predict the sales price of residential properties in Ames, IA.
-The features include square feet, number of bedrooms and bathroom, year-built, interior and exterior conditions, etc. Data set contains information from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010 [[(*source*)](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt).
-The model is trained with the data in Training set and evaluated with price of houses sold in Test set
+The features include square feet, number of bedrooms and bathrooms, year built, interior and exterior conditions, etc. The data set contains information from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010 [[(*source*)](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt).
+The model is trained with data in Training set and evaluated with price of houses sold in Test set.

 </div>